redis/redis-doc/topics/cluster-spec.md

 Note that however if a buggy client will perform the map earlier this is not a problem since it will not send the ASKING command before the query and B will redirect the client to A using a MOVED redirection error.

+Multiple keys operations
+---

+Using hash tags clients are free to use multiple-keys operations.
+For example the following operation is valid:

+    MSET {user:1000}.name Angela {user:1000}.surname White

+However multi-key operations become unavailable when a resharding of the hash slot the keys are hashing to is being moved form a node to another (because of a manual resharding).

+More specifically, even during a resharding, the multi-key operations targeting keys that all exist and are still all in the same node (either the source or destination node) are still available.

+Operations about keys that don't exist or are, during the resharding, split between the source and destination node, will generate a `-TRYAGAIN` error.
+The client can try the operation after some time, or report back the error.

 Fault Tolerance
 ===